jannatchugh01/Used-Mobiles-and-Tablets-Pricing/README.md

-# Used-Mobiles-and-Tablets-Pricing
+# Used Mobiles & Tablets Price Prediction

-An end-to-end Machine Learning web application that predicts the **normalized resale price of used mobile devices** based on device specifications, usage information, and pricing features.
+An end-to-end **Machine Learning application** that predicts the resale value of used mobile phones and tablets from their specifications and usage history.

-The project integrates a trained **Scikit-learn Machine Learning pipeline** with a **FastAPI backend**, **React frontend**, and **Docker**, demonstrating the complete workflow from model development to a functional ML-powered web application.
+I built this project to take a typical tabular ML problem beyond a notebook: train the model, save the complete preprocessing pipeline, expose it through an API, connect it to a frontend, and package the backend with Docker.

-> **Note:** The prediction is presented in normalized units because the original dataset does not document the normalization formula.
-Therefore, the predicted value is intentionally not reverse-normalized into a currency value.
+> **Important:** The model predicts the target in normalized units because the original dataset does not document the normalization formula.
+I therefore do not convert the prediction into a currency value.

 ---

-## 🚀 Project Overview
+## Problem

+Used-device pricing depends on several factors such as:

+* Brand
+* Operating system
+* RAM
+* Storage
+* Camera specifications
+* Battery
+* Network support
+* Release year
+* Usage duration
+* Original normalized price

-The objective of this project is to estimate the resale value of used phones and tablets using Machine Learning.
+The goal of this project is to estimate the **normalized resale price** from these device characteristics.

-Users enter device specifications through the React web interface.
-The frontend sends the data to the FastAPI REST API, which validates the request and passes it to the trained Machine Learning pipeline.
-The generated prediction is then returned to the frontend and displayed to the user.

-### Application Workflow
+The application allows a user to enter the device details through a web interface and receive a prediction from the trained ML model.

+---

+# How It Works

 ```text
 User